Centamin PLC - Statement re: possible offer by Endeavour Mining

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, IN WHOLE OR IN PART, IN, INTO, OR FROM ANY JURISDICTION WHERE TO DO SO WOULD CONSTITUTE A VIOLATION OF THE RELEVANT LAWS OF THAT JURISDICTION

-PERTH, AUSTRALIA / ACCESSWIRE / December 3, 2019 / The Board of Centamin plc ("Centamin" or the "Company") notes the announcement by Endeavour Mining Corporation ("Endeavour") regarding an unsolicited preliminary proposal for a potential all share combination of the Company and Endeavour based on an exchange ratio of 0.0846 Endeavour shares for each Centamin share, implying a 5% premium based on the preceding 30-day VWAP of each company to 22 November 2019 (the Proposal).
+PERTH, AUSTRALIA / ACCESSWIRE / December 3, 2019 / The Board of Centamin notes the announcement by Endeavour Mining Corporation ("Endeavour") regarding an unsolicited preliminary proposal for a potential all share combination of the Company and Endeavour based on an exchange ratio of 0.0846 Endeavour shares for each Centamin share, implying a 5% premium based on the preceding 30-day VWAP of each company to 22 November 2019 (the Proposal).

 The Board of Centamin has reviewed the Proposal with its financial and legal advisers and believes, based on publicly available information on Endeavour, that the terms of the Proposal provide comparatively greater benefit to Endeavour's shareholders, do not adequately reflect the contribution that Centamin would make to the merged entity and that Centamin is better positioned to deliver shareholder returns than the combined entity.
 As a result the Board has unanimously rejected the Proposal.
 Centamin will be making a further announcement with its detailed response in the near future.